 A ferry similar to the Staten Island Ferry in NY is creating quite a tussle for islanders.
 Environmentalists argue that the ferry poses a threat to protected marine life in the surrounding waters.
 Businesses argue that the fuss over the operation of the ferry is detrimental to Hawaii's economy and will deter future business owners from investing in island ventures.

 Read more about the ferry disputes at starbulletin.com and follow the controversy.
-Here's an
+Here's an article to start.

 Running for Office & Use of Guns to Come before High Court